usnmas/hyperledger-explorer-mepoc/README.md

-# Hyperledger Explorer
+# Hyperledger Explorer Use Case

-Hyperledger Explorer Use Case
+Hyperledger Explorer use case for PoC is presented.
+All the binaries and libraries are to be downloaded from Hyperledger Explorere official web site.
+In this repository, only customized configuration files exist.

 ## Prerequisites